 (1) The deformations to be taken into account in relation to serviceability requirements should be either:

-as given in Annex A for different types of construction works; or
+— as given in Annex A for different types of construction works; or

-as specified by the relevant authority or, where not specified, agreed for a specific project by the relevant parties.
+— as specified by the relevant authority or, where not specified, agreed for a specific project by the relevant parties.

 NOTE 1 For other specific serviceability criteria such as crack width, stress or strain limitation, or slip resistance, see the other Eurocodes.